o3de/o3de.org/content/docs/user-guide/interactivity/robotics/concepts-and-components-overview.md

 If your sensor is not supported by the provided sensor components, you will most likely need to create a new component deriving from `ROS2SensorComponentBase`.
 When developing a new sensor, it is useful to look at how sensors that are already provided within the ROS2 Gem are implemented.
 Consider adding your new sensor as a separate Gem.
 A good example of such sensor Gem is the [RGL Gem](https://github.com/RobotecAI/o3de-rgl-gem).

+The most common sensors are already implemented in the `ROS2Sensors` Gem.

 ### Robot Control